eugeniogarcia/kubernetes/9 Automatic scaling.md

 Because a node usually has more resources than a single pod requests, it should almost always be possible to scale a pod vertically, right?.
 Because a pod’s resource requests are configured through fields in the pod manifest, vertically scaling a pod would be performed by changing those fields.
 But, vertical pod autoscaling is still not available yet.

 # Horizontal scaling of cluster nodes
 A new node will be provisioned if, after a new pod is created, the Scheduler can’t schedule it to any of the existing nodes.
+The Cluster Autoscaler looks out for such pods and asks the cloud provider to start up an additional node.
+Cloud providers usually group nodes into groups (or pools) of same-sized nodes (or nodes having the same features).

+When the new node starts up, the Kubelet on that node contacts the API server and registers the node by creating a Node resource.

+The Cluster Autoscaler also needs to scale down the number of nodes when they aren’t being utilized enough.